 Our SEND Information Report forms part of Bristol City Council’s local offer.
 The Education Local Offer shows the special educational provision and training available in Bristol.
 It also includes information about Education, Health and Care Plans, funding arrangements for education settings and travel arrangements.
 Please look at the website below for further information on our setting.

-For any additional information please contact Amy Lucas- SENCO, via the school office.
+For any additional information please contact Amanda Finch- SENCO, via the school office.

 Waycroft has strong links across key stages including transitions from: the Early Years and Foundation Stage to Key Stage 1, Key Stage 1 to Key Stage 2 and Key Stage 2 to Secondary Schools.
 A lot of time is spent ensuring effective transitions are planned and carried out to meet the needs of every child, including those with additional needs.